-Text Books: Human Dimension and Interior Space: A Source Book of Design Reference Standards By Julius Panero, Martin Zelnik Recommended Text Books: Human Factors in the Built Environment by Linda L. Nussbaumer Comfort and Design: Principles and Good Practice edited by Peter Vink Environmental Psychology for Design by Dak Kopec For the terminology: The Handbook of Interior Design edited by Jo Ann Asher Thompson, Nancy Blossom Planned Learning Activities and Teaching Method: Learning/Teaching Method: The expected learning outcomes for the course will be assessed through: Group Presentations, a Midterm Project, Final Project and Class discussions and feedback.
-Assignments: Students are required to do one oral presentation and carry-on a research project throughout the semester.
+Text Books: Human Dimension and Interior Space: A Source Book of Design Reference Standards By Julius Panero, Martin Zelnik Recommended Text 1.
+Human Factors in the Built Environment by Linda L. Nussbaumer Books: 2.
+Comfort and Design: Principles and Good Practice edited by Peter Vink 3.
+Environmental Psychology for Design by Dak Kopec For the terminology: The Handbook of Interior Design edited by Jo Ann Asher Thompson, Nancy Blossom Planned Learning Activities and Teaching Method: Learning/Teaching Method: The expected learning outcomes for the course will be assessed through: Individual/Group Presentations, a Midterm Project, a Final Project, Class discussions and feedbacks.
+Assignments: Students are required to do surveys, presentations, and carry-on a research project throughout the semester.
 Class Participation: Regular attendance of all enrolled classes is expected.
-Do not be late to the class.
-Attendance will be taken through your signature within the first quarter of the class; if you come later you will be considered absent.
-At the end of the Semester, your attendance will be reported on SIS system.
-Attendance is compulsory and in case of absenteeism of more than 30%, the system will automatically grade you "FX".
+Do not be late for the class.
+Attendance will be taken through your signature within the first quarter of the class; if you come later, you will be considered half-attended.
+At the end of the Semester, your attendance will be reported on the UBS.
+Attendance is compulsory and in case of absenteeism of more than 30%, the system will automatically grade you "FF".
 If you miss a class, it is your responsibility to 'make up' all work, including items discussed in class.
-Class contribution will be measured in terms of quality not quantity.
-If you need to leave early for whatever reason, you should exercise politeness and notify your professor at the commencement of the session.
+The class contribution will be measured in terms of quality, not quantity.
+If you need to leave early, you should notify your professor at the commencement of the session.
 Academic integrity & plagiarism: Academic integrity is the pursuit of scholarly activity based on the values of: honesty, trust, fairness, respect and responsibility.
-Practicing academic integrity means never plagiarizing or cheating, never misrepresenting yourself, never falsifying information, never deceiving or compromising the work of others.
-Basically this means, either intentionally or unintentionally , using the words or ideas of someone else without giving credit, it's strictly forbidden.
-Course Text books: There is no specific textbook for this course but topics will mainly follow the chapters in the book 'Human Dimension and Interior Space: A Source Book of Design Reference Standards'.
+Practicing academic integrity mean never plagiarizing or cheating, never misrepresenting yourself, never falsifying information, never deceiving or compromising the work of others.
+Basically, this means either intentionally or unintentionally , using the words or ideas of someone else without giving credit, it's strictle forbidden.
+Course Textbooks: There is no specific textbook for this course but topics will mainly follow the chapters in the book 'Human Dimension and Interior Space: A Source Book of Design Reference Standards'.
 Key Works : In this studio course lectures and assignments mainly focuses on Human Factors and Universal Design.
 Specific Rules : 1.
 Be punctual.
 Punctuality is a sign of respect toward yourself and the others.
 2. Show respect for all the people and property around you.
 3. Be responsible for your actions and meet all expectations.
 4. Follow directions the first time they are given.
 5. Students should raise their hand to signal a question or to answer a question.
 6. Students should use the Internet at school for academic purposes only.
 7. It is forbidden to record classes with any type of device.
 2

-Communication: Students are encouraged to visit the professor during their Office Hours.
+Course Contents: (Weekly Lecture Plan) Communication: Students are encouraged to visit the professor during their Office Hours.
 If you cannot make it to announced office hours, please make individual arrangements via e-mail.
-However, do not expect the professor and the research assistant to respond at length via e-mail to questions of content, definition of terms, grading questions etc. If you have a question that requires a substantive response please set up an appointment to speak with one of us.
+However, do not expect the professor and the research assistant to respond at length via e-mail to questions of content, definition of terms, grading questions etc. If you have a question that requires a substantive response, please set up an appointment to speak with one of us.